2020 BREEDERS' CUP BETTING CHALLENGE

 2. TO ENTER

-Tournament races will include ALL live races from Churchill Downs on Friday, November 2, 2018 and live races through the Breeders’ Cup Classic (the “Classic”) on Saturday, November 3, 2018.
+Tournament races will include ALL live races from Keeneland on Friday, November 6, 2020 and live races through the Breeders’ Cup Classic (the “Classic”) on Saturday, November 7, 2020.
 Tournament races include the Breeders’ Cup Championship races and all the undercard races prior to the Classic; Tournament races are not limited to only the Breeders' Cup Championships races.
-The Tournament will end on Saturday, November 3, 2018 with the Classic.
+The Tournament will end on Saturday, November 7, 2020 with the Classic.
 Wager types permitted are Win, Place, Show, Exacta, Trifecta and Daily Double only.
+Please note: Special Two-Day Doubles are not part of the tournament and wagers are not permitted on these doubles.
 To avoid penalty, players must comply with the minimum wagering requirements set forth herein.
 Notwithstanding the foregoing, players may bet more than the minimum requirements at any time during the Tournament but are still required to meet the betting minimums set forth herein.

-By the end of Friday, November 2, 2018, a minimum of $600 must be wagered per race on a minimum of three (3) of the five (5) Breeders’ Cup Championship races occurring on Friday, November 2, 2018.
-By the end of Saturday, November 3, 2018, a minimum of $600 must be wagered per race on a minimum of seven (7) of the nine (9) Breeders’ Cup Championship races occurring on Saturday, November 3, 2018.
-If a player makes all but one (1) of the required minimum $600 wagers (three (3) of the five (5) Friday Breeders’ Cup Championship races and seven (7) of the nine (9) Saturday Breeders’ Cup Championship races), Ten Thousand (10,000) points will be deducted from the player’s total score.
-If a player fails to make two (2) or more of the required minimum $600 wagers over the entire two days (three (3) of the five (5) Friday Breeders’ Cup Championship races and seven (7) of the nine (9) Saturday Breeders’ Cup Championship races), the player will be disqualified from the BCBC but permitted to keep the player’s remaining Bankroll.
+By the end of Friday, November 6, 2020, a minimum of $600 must be wagered per race on a minimum of three (3) of the five (5) Breeders’ Cup Championship races occurring on Friday, November 6, 2020.
+By the end of Saturday, November 7, 2020, a minimum of $600 must be wagered per race on a minimum of seven (7) of the nine (9) Breeders’ Cup Championship races occurring on Saturday, November 7, 2020.
+If a player makes all but one (1) of the required minimum $600 wagers (three (3) of the five (5) Friday Breeder’ Cup Championship races and seven (7) of the nine (9) Saturday Breeders’ Cup Championship races), Ten Thousand (10,000) points will be deducted from the player’s total score.
+If a player fails to make two (2) or more of the required minimum $600 wagers over the entire two days (three (3) of the five (5) Friday Breeder’ Cup Championship races and seven (7) of the nine (9) Saturday Breeders’ Cup Championship races), the player will be disqualified from the BCBC but permitted to keep the player’s remaining Bankroll.
 In addition, if a player fails to wager a minimum of $7,500 over the two days of Breeders’ Cup World Championship Races, the player will be disqualified.
 Notwithstanding the foregoing, the failure to either (1) wager the minimum number of races at $600 per race (as set forth above) or (2) wager the $7,500 total minimum wager over the two days will result in disqualification unless the tournament official determines in his sole discretion that outside factors affected the player’s ability to wager the minimum amount.

 4. ESTIMATED PRIZES